DevGrow/devgrow.github.io/_posts/2011-02-04-review-of-balsamiq-mockingbird-and-mockflow.markdown

 - wireframe
 ---

 This past week, I had the pleasure of demoing three great wireframe mockup applications: [Balsamiq](http://balsamiq.com/), [Mockingbird](https://gomockingbird.com/) and [MockFlow](http://www.mockflow.com/).
-While they each have some unique capabilities, I ultimately ended up picking the one that made my work process easier for me and my clients.<!-- more -->
+While they each have some unique capabilities, I ultimately ended up picking the one that made my work process easier for me and my clients.